Skip to content

 Catches more potential threats.
 Expect some false positives.

-Best for: Higher security environments, or when reviewing flagged content
+Best for: Higher security environments, or when reviewing logged content

 L4 — Less Likely

-Best for: Highly sensitive applications, or as a “flag for review” threshold
+Best for: Highly sensitive applications, or as a “log for review” threshold

 When a detector analyzes content, it returns a confidence score between 0.0 and 1.0: